 If you are a UT member and cannot log in, you are probably using the second option instead of the first option.

-Because you do not log in per system, but per browser (see heading 1 about logging in), logging out works the same way.
+Because you do not log in per system, but per browser (see first heading about logging in above), logging out works the same way.

 No logging out button